Q: What is the difference between psychotherapy and counselling? Which service do I need?

 Q: Is your service covered by my insurance?

-It depends.
-Most private or student insurance plans cover mental health care and counselling services by a Registered Psychotherapist (RP) with the College of Registered Psychotherapists of Ontario (CRPO).
-However, as CRPO is a relatively new regulatory college (compared to those for psychologists or social workers), sometimes it is not mentioned in insurance policies.
-Please check with your provider if work with an RP will be covered.
-I am happy to assist you with the process of confirming and petitioning with your insurance administrator if needed.
+Most employment-based, personal, or student insurance plans cover mental health care services by a Registered Psychotherapist (RP) with the College of Registered Psychotherapists of Ontario (for ON residents), Canadian Certified Counsellor (CCC) with the Canadian Counselling and Psychotherapy Association (for BC residents).
+I am happy to assist you with the process of confirming or petitioning with your insurance administrator if needed.
+You will be issued a receipt for each treatment session and you can use it to submit your claim.

 Q: What methods of payment do you accept?